-Council's General Local Law No.1 - 2013 requires property owners and occupiers to maintain their properties (especially vacant land) throughout the year to ensure that it does not become unsightly, constitute a danger to health or property, be detrimental to the general amenity of the neighbourhood or be a haven for noxious weeds or pest animals.
+Council's General Local Law No.1-2013 requires property owners and occupiers to maintain their properties (especially vacant land) throughout the year to make sure it does not become unsightly, constitute a danger to health or property, be detrimental to the general amenity of the neighbourhood or be a haven for noxious weeds or pest animals.

 An unsightly property can be described as having:

-- grass and weeds longer than 100 millimetres on land that is 4,00 square metres or less,
+- Grass and weeds longer than 100 millimetres on land that is 4,000 square metres or less.

 Should you require any further information please contact Council on 9205 2200 or alternatively email us at email@example.com